CEFS' 20th Anniversary Special EventsFriday October 17:

 SOILbration: Healthy Soils, Healthy Farms, Healthy Foods at CEFS' Research Farm in Goldsboro.
-Featuring speakers including Ray Archuleta and Steve Woodruff of Natural Resource Conservation Service, in-field demonstrations, farm tours, lunch and more!Saturday October 18:
+All all-day educational event featuring Ray Archuleta and Steve Woodruff of Natural Resource Conservation Service, Fred Kirschenmann of the Leopold Center for Sustainable Agriculture and Stone Barns Center for Food and Agriculture, in-field demonstrations, farm tours, lunch and more!Saturday October 18:

 For more information about these events please contact Lisa Forehand, CEFS Extension and Outreach, at 919-513-0954 or email@example.com.